davidcristian/esp8266-beacon-flooder/README.md

 ### Prerequisites

 The [Arduino IDE](https://www.arduino.cc/en/Main/Software) is required to upload the sketch to your development board.
-You may use another software if you know what you are doing.
+You may use other software if you know what you are doing.

 ### Usage

 1. Open the Arduino IDE and navigate to `File > Preferences`, then add the `http://arduino.esp8266.com/stable/package_esp8266com_index.json` URL to the `Additional Boards Manager URLs` list
 2. Open `Tools > Board: "XYZ" > Boards Manager...` and search for `esp8266`
-3. Install the `esp8266` package from the `ESP8266 Community` publisher.
+3. Install the `esp8266` package published by the `ESP8266 Community`.
 The latest version (v2.7.1 as of writing this) is preferred
 4. Select your board in the `Tools` menu, then tweak the settings to your liking.
 Go for the highest CPU frequency
 5. Clone the repository
 6. Open the `esp8266-beacon-flooder.ino` file